Search all sites near me now

 River Quality

-The distinctive and characteristic landscape of Otago includes the Southern Alps and alpine lakes, large High Country stations, dry central areas with tussock grassland and tors.
+The distinctive and characteristic landscape of Otago includes the Southern Alps and alpine lakes, large high-country stations, dry central areas with tussock grassland and tors.
 There are dramatic coastlines around the Otago Peninsula and the Catlins and lowland pasture country is common in the west.

 Approximately 23% of New Zealand’s lake surface area occurs in Otago and the region produces 17% of New Zealand’s hydroelectric generation.
 Despite large total water volumes present in the region, many areas of Otago are locally short of summertime water and irrigation is an important feature.